Prosecutor says Trump wants ‘sweeping immunity’ in tax fight

-NEW YORK (AP) — Manhattan’s district attorney urged a judge Monday to reject President Donald Trump’s effort to block prosecutors from obtaining his tax returns, saying the president wants “sweeping immunity.”
+NEW YORK (AP) — Manhattan’s district attorney urged a judge Monday to reject the “sweeping immunity” sought by President Donald Trump to protect him from divulging his tax returns in a criminal probe.

 District Attorney Cyrus R. Vance Jr. filed papers in federal court after Trump’s attorneys sued last week to stop Vance from forcing the president’s accounting firm to release eight years of his state and federal returns in a criminal probe.

 Vance urged a judge to reject Trump’s request for a temporary order blocking Vance’s subpoena for the records in a probe of payments made to two women who claimed to have had affairs with Trump.

-He also asked U.S. District Judge Victor Marrero to dismiss the lawsuit.
+He also asked U.S. District Judge Victor Marrero to dismiss the lawsuit, saying it belongs in state court, if anywhere.
+Marrero has scheduled oral arguments for Wednesday.

-Vance said Trump was asserting the “remarkable proposition” that a sitting president not only enjoys blanket immunity from criminal prosecution, but also isn’t required to submit to any routine grand jury request for information about what he, his businesses or employees did before he took office.
+Vance said Trump was asserting the “remarkable proposition” that a sitting president not only enjoys blanket immunity from criminal prosecution, but also isn’t required to submit to a routine grand jury request for information about what he, his businesses or employees did before he took office.

 “The law provides no such sweeping immunity,” the court papers said.